Gmail, Google Docs Users Hit By Massive Email Phishing Scam

 Just Hit (Score:3)

+I mean, I get it.
+Application/computer security isn't always straightforward to the layperson, and it's sometimes hard to tell what's a vulnerability and what isn't.
+You get an email from someone you know (or that looks like it might have been from someone you know) and you're curious what they're sharing with you.
+If you're not familiar with phishing patterns and how they usually have to generalize their messages and hide reflected XSS links, it can be tricky to spo

+An email sent to hhhhhhhhhhhhhhhh@mailinator.com passes the smell test?
+There must be something wrong with your nose.

-Better Explanation (Score:3)
+Better Explanation (Score:5, Informative)

 http://bgr.com/2017/05/03/goog... [bgr.com]